-Tanaka subsequently disclosed the Wastewater Agreement that, on its face, appeared to confirm the Santiagos' interpretation of Tanaka's "Sewer Fee & Assessments" estimate.
-The Wastewater Agreement provided that Tanaka paid Jasper \$150 in monthly private sewer maintenance charges and \$150 in bimonthly sewer cleanout charges, the same numerical amount indicated in Tanaka's estimate.
+Tanaka paid Jasper \$150 in monthly private sewer maintenance charges and \$150 in bi-monthly sewer cleanout charges, the same numerical amount indicated in Tanaka's estimate.
 Consequently, Tanaka's representation on the Agreement of Sale Addendum appeared to confirm that the fees listed within the Wastewater Agreement were accurate.

 Tanaka's contention throughout this case, that the express terms of the Wastewater Agreement provided that Jasper could increase the monthly and bi-monthly fees by up to 20% annually and that the Santiagos therefore had adequate notice that the sewer fees may be greater than \$150, is unavailing; the plain language of the Wastewater Agreement provides that Jasper only "reserve[d] the right to adjust the deposit annually in a sum not exceeding twenty percent (20%)."
-Thus, contrary to Tanaka's argument, the Wastewater Agreement provides a reservation to increase the deposit, not the monthly sewer maintenance fees or the bi-monthly sewer cleanout fees.
+Thus, contrary to Tanaka's argument, the Wastewater Agreement provides a reservation [45] to increase the deposit, not the monthly sewer maintenance fees or the bi-monthly sewer cleanout fees.